kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 type VolumeHealthStatus struct {
     // conditions is the set of adverse conditions reported by
     // the CSI controller plugin.
-An empty list (or absence)
+An empty list means the
+    // controller plugin supports volume health reporting and
+    // observes no adverse condition for the volume: the volume is
+    // healthy.
+Absence of the enclosing healthStatus (a nil value)
+    // is distinct and means no health information is available, for
-    // means the controller plugin reports no adverse condition.
+    // example because the driver advertises no controller
+    // volume-health capability or the volume has not yet been
-    // Conditions are uniquely identified by the (status, reason)
+    // probed.
+Conditions are uniquely identified by the
-    // tuple, matching the CSI spec's uniqueness rule for
+    // (status, reason) tuple, matching the CSI spec's uniqueness
-    // VolumeHealthEntry.
+    // rule for VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status